GitLab Pipelines#

 - echo "Hello, World!"

-How to Trigger an Automation Script#
+How to Trigger Pipelines#

 In GitLab, Pipelines can be triggered by various events, and you have the option to set rules that determine whether an event should initiate any action, both at the Pipeline level and for each individual job.

-To define rules for the entire Pipeline, they must be placed under the rules
+To define rules for the entire Pipeline, they must be placed under the rules key within the top-level key workflow.

 For instance, a rule to trigger a Pipeline on a Merge Request could look like this: